 Fortunately, many of those questions can be automatically answered for your sales team using lead scoring.

 Lead scoring is the collaboration of sales and marketing to rank leads.
 By setting automated rules in Marketo to rank leads by A, B, C, or D (or hot, warm, cold), your sales team can gain more insight into which leads are ready to engage, which ones need more nurturing from marketing, and which leads just may never be a good fit for your business.

 There are two components of lead scoring you need to understand to build out a successful lead scoring program: explicit scoring and implicit scoring.

-With explicit scoring, prospects tell you information about themselves.
+With explicit scoring, prospects tell you information about themselves based on demographic or firmographic information.
 This can be through a form fill where a prospect tells you her job title, company size, geographic location, and so on.
+Or you can update this information from your own database.
 Explicit scoring is usually determined by your company’s sales targets.
 Which job titles or company size are the best fit for your company?
 Are you only accepting leads in certain areas of the world?
 Scoring a lead based on these factors tells your sales team how qualified this lead is by set factors in your target demographics.

 With implicit scoring, you infer information based on the prospect’s behavior.
 This can be through webinar views, white paper downloads, web page visits, and so on.
-You can assign specific scores so that when a prospect fills out a contact us form she gets more points than say, downloading a white paper.
-Or on the flip side, if a prospect unsubscribes from an email list, points are removed.
+You can assign specific scores so that when a prospect fills out a contact us form she gets more points than, say, downloading a white paper.
+Or on the flip side, if a prospect unsubscribes from an email list or only visits the careers page on your website and no other pages, points are removed.
 These are all key behaviors that signal how ready a prospect is for your business.